 This recipe makes about 5 dozen cookies when cut into 3-5 inch shapes.
 Or more, depending on the size.

 One of my favorite aspects of making sugar cookies is decorating.
 Decorating can be tailored to any occasion and personalized, making these cookies perfect any special event.
 This can range from holidays to birthdays, graduations, and even gamer-related.
 The possibilities really are endless!

 These sugar cookies are perfect for any occasion because of the endless decorating possibilities and can easily be customized.
 I love how versatile this one single cookie can be.

 Cookies Make People Happy

 Why do cookies make people happy?
 It can be a cute design, a delicious taste, or a nostalgic memory of making cookies with friends or family.
 Cookies bring happiness into all of our lives for these reasons!
-One of my favorite cookie memories is making snickerdoodles with my aunt when I was younger, and it is a tradition I’ve continued for many years.
+One of my favorite cookie memories is making snickerdoodles with my aunt when I was younger, and it is a tradition I’ve continued for many years, and included my husband.

 Have you tried this recipe?
 What is your favorite kind of cookie?
 Are you a fan of sugar cookies?
 Tell me about it in the comments!
 Check out my other dessert recipes!

 The Cooking Wife is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, at no added cost to you.